vasarmilan/AnkiWeekendsAndHolidays/README.md

 It works by re-scheduling the already scheduled cards anytime by moving them either before, or after the specified days.
 By default, the intervals never change by more than 10\%.

+## Images
+Before using the add-on reschedule:
 ![Before](https://raw.githubusercontent.com/vasarmilan/AnkiWeekendsAndHolidays/master/static/before.png)

+After:
 ![After](https://raw.githubusercontent.com/vasarmilan/AnkiWeekendsAndHolidays/master/static/after.png)
 ## Usage and configuration